1. Polynomials drawing pictures

 A solution set of polynomial equations carved out inside — or, slightly more carefully, inside affine -space — is called an affine algebraic variety.
 The circle, the sphere, any cubic curve : all are affine varieties, each cut out as the zero locus of a single polynomial in its ambient space.
 Crucially, an affine variety is not a topological manifold patched from charts.
 It is a single algebraic object, defined by a single ideal in a polynomial ring, with a single coordinate ring .
 No gluing is required to define a sphere algebraically; the equation does all the work.

 The leap to the modern subject is forced by varieties that genuinely cannot be presented as a single affine piece.
 The canonical example is projective space : the space of one-dimensional linear subspaces of , parametrizing all "directions" through the origin.
-Projective space is proper — the algebraic-geometry analogue of compactness — and properness rules out being a closed subvariety of any affine space, because nonconstant regular functions on a proper variety must be constant.
-Projective space cannot be the zero locus of polynomials inside any .
-To work with it, you must build it from pieces: is glued from copies of affine -space along their overlaps, with explicit transition maps relating the homogeneous coordinates.
+Projective space is proper — the algebraic-geometry analogue of compactness — and a basic theorem says that every global regular function on a connected proper variety is a constant.
+A closed subvariety of an affine space inherits the coordinate functions as global regular functions, and these are not all constant unless the subvariety is a single point.
+So for cannot be a closed subvariety of any : it has too few regular functions to fit.
+To work with it, you must build it from pieces — is glued from copies of affine -space along their overlaps, with explicit transition maps relating the homogeneous coordinates.
 Elliptic curves are projective varieties for the same reason; their group law and cryptographic structure depend on the point at infinity that affine charts on their own cannot see.
 Once you have one example that demands gluing, you give up trying to embed every variety in some and accept that varieties are objects built by patching affine pieces along common overlaps.
 The result is the notion of a scheme — a geometric object locally describable by polynomial coordinates, with global topology determined by the gluing data.
 A scheme is an instruction for gluing affine schemes; the affine ones are the building blocks, projective space is the reason you ever need to build.

 Once you have schemes, questions multiply: how do you classify them, when are two equivalent, what objects can live on them.
 Most of this article concerns objects that live on a particular kind of scheme — a smooth projective surface — and how the structure of such objects can become rich enough to ask categorical questions whose answers tell you something deep about the underlying geometry.